 Breathe in and out, and simply notice the sensations in your body.

 Your mind may wander, and that is OK, but acknowledge it.

 When you are ready to end your meditation, take time to slowly bring yourself back into the environment.

 For spouses, friends, or family, caring for loved ones with cancer, it is also important for them to find support and resources.
 Learn more about your important role as a caregiver by visiting the websites of the advocacy organizations below.

 The organizations listed above are independent nonprofit organizations.
-Their inclusion here does not imply endorsement of LIBTAYO, Regeneron, or Sanofi Genzyme.
+Their inclusion here does not imply endorsement of LIBTAYO or Regeneron.